 ***Due to the 2020 changes to Medigap if you became Medicare eligible in 2020 you will not be able to get Plan C or F. In that case, you get to enroll in D or G depending on the company.

-State Details
+Medigap Under Age 65 State Details

 California Excludes those under 65 and with end-stage renal disease.
-Insurance companies must offer plans A, B, D and G. If the insurer offers either Plan K or Plan L, or Plan M or Plan N, then it must also offer one of those to under 65s.
+Insurance companies must offer plans A, B, D, and G. If the insurer offers either Plan K or Plan L, or Plan M or Plan N, then it must also offer one of those to under 65s.

 Delaware Only available to those with end-stage renal disease.

-Georgia: Under 65 beneficiaries can be charged higher premiums, but that the premium variation “shall not be excessive, inadequate, or unfairly discriminatory and shall be based on sound actuarial principles and reasonable in relation to the benefits provided.”
+Georgia: Under 65 beneficiaries can be charged higher premiums, but the premium variation “shall not be excessive, inadequate, or unfairly discriminatory and shall be based on sound actuarial principles and reasonable in relation to the benefits provided.”
 Even having that restriction, Georgia rates tend to be quite higher than those for people over 65.

 Idaho: Insurer cannot charge more than 150% of the premium for those 65 and older.

 Illinois: Insurer can charge more but cannot be charged more than the insurer’s highest on-file rate for people over age 65.
-This means that a company could charge a 50 year old the same amount it charges an 80-year-old, but not have a completely different set of rates for people under 65.
+This means that a company could charge a 50-year-old the same amount it charges an 80-year-old, but not have a completely different set of rates for people under 65.

 Indiana: Tammy’s law (392) states that insurers must offer Medigap Plan A to those under 65 who are eligible for Medicare due to disabilities.